 When you purchase my creations, you are not only investing in art, you are investing in me, and most importantly you are investing in the fight for freedom.

-On November 23, 1972, Ivan Vesely was born in Nairobi, Kenya.
+Ivan Vesely was born in Nairobi, Kenya.
 The story of how Ivan’s ancestors ended up in Kenya is not too uncommon.
 During World War II, Ivan's paternal grandparents immigrated from Europe to East Africa in order to escape the Nazi invasion.
 In 1937, Ivan’s maternal grandfather brought his family from Denmark to East Africa in search of gold.

 Ivan’s parents Ruth Petersen and Milan Vesely met in Kenya.
 They married and started a family there.
 Ivan grew up surrounded by the natural beauty of Kenya and the bold patterns and designs of African tribes.
 One of Ivan’s first artistic memories was the Spirograph he was given at the age of six.
 He was enthralled with the infinite designs he could create.

 Due to the unstable government, Ivan’s family could not remain in Kenya.
 The government seized Ruth and Milan's passports.
 On several occasions, Milan was detained in prisons near and within Nairobi.
 In 1981, the Kenyan Air Force attempted a military coup.
 At the same time, Ivan’s mother’s passport was returned without explanation.
 The military unrest caused an immediate threat to Ivan’s family.
 Ivan’s mother fled to the United States, taking Ivan and his younger sister Sacha while leaving behind Ivan’s imprisoned father, their home, and all of their possessions.

 In 1982, the false charges against Ivan’s father were dropped.
 Milan was released from prison, and he reunited with his family.
 Ivan and his family first lived in Arizona and became U.S. citizens.
 They then moved to Texas.